iCliniq Logo

 How to Diagnose GERD in Infants?

 It is a procedure in which a flexible tube with a camera is inserted to check the lining of the upper GI tract, including the esophagus, stomach, and duodenum.
-Sometimes, a doctor might take a small piece of tissue for biopsies if needed.
+Sometimes, a doctor might take a small piece of tissue for a biopsy.

 Esophageal pH monitoring is done to detect acid reflux in the esophagus.
-Your doctor might suggest this test to detect nonacid reflux.
-The doctor inserts one end of a flexible catheter into the esophagus through the nose of the infant.
-The catheter is connected with a monitor for diagnosing the GERD condition.
-This test can help the doctor detect sleeping, eating, and other esophageal reflux problems.
+Your doctor might suggest this test to detect non-acid reflux.
+The doctor inserts one end of a flexible catheter into the esophagus through the infant's nose.
+The catheter is connected to a monitor to diagnose the GERD condition.
+This test can help the doctor detect problems related to sleeping, eating, and other types of esophageal reflux.
 It can also provide an idea about the effectiveness of GERD medicines.

 It is a procedure in which a doctor uses barium to visualize the upper GI tract with X-rays.
-It is used primarily to detect anatomic problems of the esophagus and upper GI tract to determine the reasons for symptoms worsening.
+It is used primarily to detect anatomic problems of the esophagus and upper GI tract to determine why symptoms worsen.

 What Is the Treatment of GERD in Infants?

-• Add cereals to the formula or stored breast milk to make it thicker.
+• Adding cereals or stored breast milk to the formula to make it thicker.

-• Remove cow's milk from the diet as many infants are allergic to the protein in cow's milk and may exhibit signs similar to GERD.
+• Removing cow's milk from the diet, as many infants are allergic to the protein in cow's milk and may exhibit signs similar to GERD.

-• Additional calorie intake if your baby is showing poor weight gain.
+• Additional calorie intake is needed if your baby is showing poor weight gain.

-You must follow the diet guidance plan of your doctor as they would suggest a balanced diet that is essential for your baby's growth and development.
+One must follow the doctor's diet guidance plan, as it will suggest a balanced diet essential for your baby's growth and development.

 What Are the Associated Complications of GERD in Infants?